Is Chapter 7 Bankruptcy Right For Me?

-As soon as you file for Chapter 7 bankruptcy, a bankruptcy court will grant an “automatic stay” that stops the clock on debt collections.
+As soon as you file for Chapter 7 bankruptcy, a bankruptcy court will grant an “automatic stay.”
 From that moment until your bankruptcy case is discharged, bill collectors and other creditors will be disallowed from pestering you.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.